WhakEi/Riyadh-Transport/README.md

  - ❌ Official full release publicly

 ## Changelog
-Alpha Version 0.13
+Alpha Version 0.16
+ - ALL THE BUSSES ARE NOW AVAILABLE
+ - Experimenting with neighboring stations and walking instructions
+ - Added Station Information tab (Not working yet)
- - Added viewing routes in maps
+ - Added Disclaimer tab
- - Fixed route previewing not displaying correctly
- - Removed routes as images (Pillow is still a dependency for now but it will be removed in the future)
- - Eel is now needed for the program to run
- - Chromium browser is now required to show route in OSM
+ - Updated calculation algorithm
+ - Starting transition to user-friendly GUI

 ## How to run
 1. On Windows open Powershell, on Linux open Terminal and do `pip install tkinter pillow eel`